rob450-soccer/RCSSServerMJ/doc/source/user/simulation_server.rst

     **Combine all effector actions for a simulation cycle in a single response message!**

-    While an agent can in theory send multiple action messages for a single simulation cycle, it is strongly adviced to combine and send all effector actions in a single response message.
+    While an agent can in theory send multiple action messages for a single simulation cycle, it is strongly advised to combine and send all effector actions in a single response message.
     This is because of the sync-mode of the server.
     If the server runs in sync-mode, it will wait for exactly one response message from each connected agent before simulating the next cycle.
     Thus, sending multiple response messages in a single simulation cycle will likely result in desynchronization between server and agent.